Member Organizations

 Quality Assurance

-The legal basis for the Austrian Quality Assurance and Public Oversight System is set out in the Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG) which establishes the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the audit supervisory authority in the jurisdiction that operates under the oversight of the Ministry of Finance.
-APAB is responsible for establishing and conducting quality assurance (QA) reviews for all mandatory audits.
+The legal basis for the quality assurance (QA) and public oversight system in Austria is established under the Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG), which designates the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the competent authority responsible for audit oversight.

 Current Status: Adopted